Azure/remote-monitoring-services-java/docs/LOCAL_DEPLOYMENT.md

 &nbsp;

 #### Existing Users
-For users who have already created the required azure resources, please **set the environment variables**
+For users who have already created the required azure resources, please do one of the following:
-1) Globally on your machine so as to be accessible by the IDE.
-OR
+1) Set the environment variables globally on your machine.
-2) In "Edit configurations" vizard of the Intellji IDE.
+2) **Intellji** Set the environment variables in the "Edit configurations" vizard of the IDE.
+(The steps for creating the configurations are given below.)

 *Although not recommended, environment variables can also be set in application.conf file present under webservice package for each of the microservices.*